 It would have saved me a bit of time though!

 Luckily layering trees and deer to get the effect I was looking for was fairly easy and in no time at all (several episodes of the Big Bang Theory) I had my files ready to rock.
-You don’t even have to design the files… just download them at the bottom of this post!
+You don’t even have to design the files… just grab the cut files here and you’re ready to go!

 Then it’s as easy as hitting the “make it” button and watching your Cricut cut out the glitter cardstock.